narenmanoharan/gpt-code-assistant/README.md

 This does have some limitations, namely:

-- The LLM is unable to search and load context across mutliple files at once.
+- The LLM is unable to load context across multiple files at once.
 This means that if you ask a question that requires context from multiple files, you will need to ask multiple questions.
 - Specify the file name and keywords in your question to improve accuracy.
 For example, if you want to ask a question about `analytics.py`, mention the file name in your question.
 - The level of search and retrieval is limited by the context window, which refers to the scope of the search conducted by the tool, meaning that we can only search 5 levels deep in the file system.
 So you need to run the tool from the folder/package closest to the code you want to search.

 These limitations lead to suboptimal results in a few cases, but we're working on improving this. **We wanted to get this tool out there as soon as possible to get feedback and iterate on it!**

+## Roadmap

+- [ ] Use vector embeddings to improve search and retrieval
+- [ ] Add support for generating code and saving it to a file
+- [ ] Support for searching across multiple codebases
+- [ ] Allow the model to create new functions that it can then execute
+- [ ] Use [guidance](https://github.com/microsoft/guidance) to improve prompts
+- [ ] Add support for additional models (Claude, Bedrock, etc)

 ## Wolfia Codex